AFFILIATE PROVIDER PROGRAMS

 Cost Estimate Worksheet

 The OEA has designed a cost estimate worksheet, which can be used as a resource to determine the total estimated cost of a program.
 Please download the Cost Estimate Worksheet here and input expenses in the red boxes as applicable to you and your program.
 The total will then automatically increase as expenses are inputted.
+You do not need to fill this out and submit to the OEA during the application phase.
+If and once approved by the OEA, you will then be prompted to download the official document to complete prior to departure.

 Students must meet the following: